Lightning-Universe/lightning-flash/README.md

   flash --help
 ```

-For example, to train an image classifier for 10 epochs with a `resnet50` backbone on 2 gpus over you own data, you can do:
+For example, to train an image classifier for 10 epochs with a `resnet50` backbone on 2 GPUs using your own data, you can do:

 ```py
   flash image_classification --trainer.max_epochs 10 --trainer.gpus 2 --model.backbone resnet50 from_folders --train_folder {PATH_TO_DATA}